thefirehacker/Tensor-Slayer/README.md

 # Tensor Slayer

-## The AI Democratization Mission
+## Reverse engineering LLMs using LLMs

 Today, the AI frontier labs have a strong compute hegemony.
 Consumer-grade hardware is often left ignored, specifically when it comes to model interpretability and improving models for specific tasks.
 Techniques such as fine-tuning are still compute-hungry, non-cost effective, and most importantly, require curated datasets for achieving significant improvements over the base model.
-And, last but not the least, fine-tuning takes weeks if not hours - in order to get it right.
+And, last but not the least, fine-tuning requires days if not hours - in order to get it right.
 You are typically required to create a standard dataset, curate it, and THEN train your models.

+Essentially using powerful LLM to reverse engineer the target LLM.

 **This project tries to skip all of that.**

-We take the novel approach of editing binary files directly by leveraging an agentic framework - to improve relative model performance by up to 30% from the base model:
+Taking a novel approach of editing binary files directly by leveraging an agentic framework - to improve relative model performance by up to 30% from the base model:

 - No fine-tuning
 - No inference